agsh/onvif/README.md

 If you need to subscribe to events, you can use the `Subscription` class.
 This class is for the specific subscriptions, for example, when we need to subscribe to events from the camera with the filters. or add some more subscriptions than the common one.
-It uses the pull-point or base subscription.
+It uses the pull-point subscription.
 It inherits from EventEmitter.
 And emits two events: `data` and `error`.
 To use it you need to call `subscribe()` method.
 And to stop the device subscription and remove all listeners you need to call `unsubscribe()` method.